 Dissolving Methods Groups

 Some Methods Groups may feel they have achieved what they set out to, for example, the methods are now core with no further development needed, and would like to propose that the Methods Group is dissolved.
-Proposals to dissolve a Methods Group need to be sent to Ella Flemyng (firstname.lastname@example.org) in the Editorial and Methods Department, and include details on why you feel the Methods Group should be dissolved.
+Proposals to dissolve a Methods Group need to be sent to Ella Flemyng (firstname.lastname@example.org) in the Evidence Production and Methods Directorate, and include details on why you feel the Methods Group should be dissolved.

-The Editorial and Methods Department will review the proposal and may ask for further details or clarifications.
-Following review by the Editorial and Methods Department, all proposals to dissolved Methods Groups will also be reviewed by the Methods Executive, and comments and feedback will be shared through the Editorial and Methods Department with the Methods Group.
+The Evidence Production and Methods Directorate will review the proposal and may ask for further details or clarifications.
+Following review by the Evidence Production and Methods Directorate, all proposals to dissolved Methods Groups will also be reviewed by the Methods Executive, and comments and feedback will be shared through the Evidence Production and Methods Directorate with the Methods Group.

 Final decisions to dissolve current Methods Groups are made by the Editor-in-Chief.